 Step 2: Receive Individualized Tutoring (Online!)

-The AP Coach will provide eight hours of individualized, virtual tutoring sessions to help your child review the material, practice timed writing, and prepare for the unique style of AP Exams.
+The AP Coach will provide individualized, virtual tutoring sessions to help your child review the material, practice timed writing, and prepare for the unique style of AP Exams.

 Step 3: Create a Study Guide